 We may be party to lawsuits and legal proceedings in the normal course of business.
 These matters are often expensive and disruptive to normal business operations.
 We may face allegations, lawsuits and regulatory inquiries, requests for information, audits and investigations regarding care and services provided to participants, the False Claims Act ("FCA"), data privacy, security, labor and employment, consumer protection or intellectual property.
 We may also face allegations or litigation related to our acquisitions, securities issuances or business practices, including public disclosures about our business.
 On October 14, 2021, the Company was named as a defendant in a putative class action complaint filed in the District Court for the District of Colorado on behalf of individuals who purchased or acquired shares of the Company's common stock during a specified period.
 We are currently unable to predict the outcome of this proceeding.
-See Item 1, Legal Proceedings.
+In addition, on April 20, 2022, the Board of Directors of the Company received a books and records demand pursuant to Section 220 of the Delaware General Corporation Law, from a purported stockholder of the Company, in connection with the stockholder's investigation of, among other matters, potential breaches of fiduciary duty, mismanagement, self-dealing, corporate waste or other violations of law by the Company's Board with respect to these matters.
+We are currently unable to predict the outcome of this matter.

 Litigation and regulatory proceedings may be protracted and expensive, and the results are difficult to predict.
 Certain of these matters include claims for substantial or indeterminate amounts of damages and may include claims for injunctive relief.
 Additionally, our litigation costs could be significant.
 Adverse outcomes with respect to litigation or any of these legal proceedings may result in significant settlement costs or judgments, penalties, fines and sanctions.
-In the event of compliance issues, sanctions could include civil monetary penalties, corrective action plans, monitoring, contract termination, and/or CMS and/or Medicaid agencies suspending or restricting enrollment with us (as is the case currently with respect to our Sacramento, California center, and our centers in the State of

-Colorado), which could negatively impact our geographical expansion and revenue growth.
+In the event of compliance issues, sanctions could include civil monetary penalties, corrective action plans, monitoring, contract termination, and/or CMS and/or Medicaid agencies suspending or restricting enrollment with us (as is the case currently with respect to our Sacramento, California center, and our centers in the State of Colorado), which could negatively impact our geographical expansion and revenue growth.
 We are also subject to periodic audits, which have and may continue to increase our regulatory compliance costs and may require us to change our business practices, which could negatively impact our revenue growth.
 Managing legal proceedings, regulatory inquiries, litigation and audits, even if we achieve favorable outcomes, is costly, time-consuming and diverts management's attention from our business.